touying-typ/touying/src/slides.typ

   let current-slide = ()
   // The current slide content
   let cont = none
-  // Is the first part should be a slide let first-slide = first-slide

   // Is we have a horizontal line let horizontal-line = false